Water – Benefits of Drinking Water!

 How Much Water Should I Drink?

-For people that are not on a keto diet, the recommended amount of water to drink in ounces is half your weight in pounds.
+For people that are not just starting a keto diet producing increased amounts of urine as their body dumps stored sugars, the recommended amount of water to drink in ounces is half your weight in pounds.
 So, if you are 250 pounds, you should drink about 125 ounces of water each day.